julzerinos/spellcheck-toggler-obsidian-plugin/README.md

 - "Enable spellcheck for external links" - enable the spellcheck behaviour for external links (default: off)
 - "Enable spellcheck for internal links" - enable the spellcheck behaviour for internal links (default: off)
+- "Enable spellcheck for html comments" - enable the spellcheck behaviour for html comments (default: on)